 In the site row, select the report you want to view from the Reports column.
 The order is latest to oldest.

 The report lists issues including Failed Scans, Unidentified Results, and Successful Scans.
 Each entry provides detailed information for the scan, a list of issues to investigate, and actions to take.
 Some of these actions may require downloading and installing security patches.
-You can add those to a development branch on your local workstation.
+Add any required patches to a development branch on your local workstation before adding them to the production branch.

 Scan results include a label that describes scan pass or fail status with detailed information about the checks performed: